MariamAHersi/FinalProject/README.md

 2. Register and set up your profile.
 3. Start logging your health metrics such as blood pressure, heart rate, and weight.
 4. Receive alerts when any metric crosses a threshold indicating a potential risk.
-5. Use the Maternal Ward Locator to find nearby hospitals offering maternal services.
+5.Use the Maternal Ward Locator to find nearby hospitals offering maternal services.

 ### Contributing
 1. Fork the repository.